FBI Says Texas Naval Base Shooting is "Terrorism-Related"

-A shooting at a Texas naval air station that wounded a sailor and left the gunman dead is being investigated as “terrorism-related,” the FBI said Thursday.
+A shooting at a Texas naval air station that wounded a sailor and left the gunman dead early Thursday was being investigated as “terrorism-related,” the FBI said, but divulged few details as to why.

-The shooting began around 6:15 a.m.
-Thursday at Naval Air Station-Corpus Christi.

-The gunman tried to speed through a gate at the base in a vehicle and opened fire on security workers, U.S. officials told The Associated Press.
-A female sailor who is a member of the security force at the base was struck but was able to roll over and hit a switch that raised a barrier, stopping the vehicle from getting onto the base.
+At about 6:15 a.m., the gunman, who has not been identified, tried to speed through a security gate at Naval Air Station Corpus Christi, opening fire and wounding the sailor, a member of base security, U.S. officials told The Associated Press.
+But she was able to roll over and hit the switch that raised a barrier, preventing the man from getting onto the base, the officials said.

-The man got out of the vehicle and was killed in an exchange of gunfire with security personnel, said the officials, who spoke on condition of anonymity to discuss details about an ongoing investigation.
+There was an initial concern that he may have an explosive device, but Navy experts swept the area and the car and found nothing.
+The officials spoke on condition of anonymity to discuss details about an ongoing investigation.
+Officials were still working to process the crime scene late into the day and had recovered some type of electronic media.

-Initially there was concern that shooter might have had explosives, the officials said, But Navy explosive experts did not find any.

-The injured sailor was treated for a minor injury at a hospital and discharged, according to a statement from the station command.
+The base was on lockdown for about five hours, but it was lifted shortly before noon.
+The main gate, the North Gate, was reopened, though the South Gate where the incident occurred was still shut down.

-The FBI is investigating the shooting as “terrorism-related,” FBI Special Agent Leah Greeves said at a news conference Thursday afternoon, and investigators were working to determine whether a second person of interest was at large in the community.
+FBI Supervisory Senior Resident Agent Leah Greeves said at a news conference that investigators were working to determine whether a second person of interest was at large but did not elaborate.
+She also would not discuss a potential motive or specify what led investigators to believe the shooting was related to terrorism.

 “We have determined that the incident this morning at the Naval Air Station Corpus Christi is terrorism related,” Greeves said.
 “We are working diligently with our state, local and federal partners on this investigation, which is fluid and evolving.”